exasol/script-languages/exaudfclient/docs/script_options_design.md

 ![Components](diagrams/OveralScriptOptionalsBuildingBlocks.drawio.png)

 At the very high level there can be distinguished between the generic "Script Options Parser" module which parses a UDF script code and returns the found script options, and the "Script Options Parser Handler" which converts the Java UDF specific script options.
 In both modules there are specific implementation for the legacy parser and the new CTPG based parser.
+We need to keep the legacy implementation alive, as the new approach causes some breaking changes, especially related to the new escape patterns: Existing UDF might not be working with the new parser implementation.

 ### Script Options Parser

 The parser component can be used to parse any script code (Java, Python, R) for any script options.
 It provides simplistic interfaces, which are different between the two versions, which accept the script code as input and return the found script option(s).
+The interfaces need to be different because both parsers work inherently differently: While the legacy parser successively finds and removes script options by the given key, the new parser finds **all** script options at once, but does not remove them.

 #### Legacy Parser

-The legacy parser (V1) parser searches for one specific script option.
+The legacy parser (V1) parser searches for one specific script option, removes the whole option from the script code, and returns the script option value.

 #### V2 Parser